Creating and Running a FuelPHP Project in the ServBay Local Development Environment

 $redis = \Redis_Db::instance(); // FuelPHP 1.x uses Redis_Db::instance()

-// Set data to Redis
+// Set data in Redis

 $redis->set('servbay_redis_key', 'Hello Redis from ServBay!');